prakashnm/Item-based-Collaborative-Filtering-for-Recommendation/README.md

 (movieID_i, movie_j), (rating_i, rating_j) ) key: a pair of movies: (movieID_i, movieID_j),
 value would be similarity score: S[ij].

-The  job (only have Mapper, no Reducer): read the training data to output all records related to a given customer ID (e.g. CID).
-And the third job (only have Mapper, no Reducer): read the item similarity score ﬁle generated from step 3 and output all records related to a given movie ID (e.g. MID)
+The  directory MovieByCustomer (only have Mapper, no Reducer): read the training data to output all records related to a given customer ID (e.g. CID).

+The directory SimilarityScoreByMovie (only have Mapper,no Reducer): read the item similarity score ﬁle generated  and output all records related to a given movie ID (e.g. MID)